 The 2019 Travel Pricing Outlook report, drawing on sophisticated analysis of Airlines Reporting Corporation’s (ARC) global air- and Expedia Group’s lodging-trend data, reveals timing matters when it comes to unlocking travel savings.
+Find out when to book a flight below.

 A checklist of ways to save on travel is timely, given ARC’s analysis of airfare trends for the world’s most popular domestic and international routes.
 The study found that average ticket prices (ATP) rose around 5% in 2018 (vs. 2017).
 If this trend continues, now may the best time to book 2019 travel.